elizabethLomb/training-software-architecture-poc/README.md

 # training-software-architecture-poc
-A modular full-stack architecture using Next.js, Node.js, and versioned APIs. 🚀
+Full-stack architecture using Next.js, Node.js, and versioned APIs. 🚀

 This monorepo showcases a scalable software architecture with: